Recovery Verification for Veeam Agent Backups

 - SureBackup is not supported for backups containing more than 54 drives.

-Limitations for backups created with Veeam Agent for Microsoft Windows
+Limitations for Backups Created with Veeam Agent for Microsoft Windows

 For backups created with Veeam Agent for Microsoft Windows, SureBackup has the following limitations:

-- You must use volume-level backup of the protected computer.
-File-level backups are not supported.
+- [For full recoverability testing mode] SureBackup is not supported for file-level backups.
+You must use entire machine or volume-level backup of the protected computer.
+The backup must include the computer system volume.
 To learn more about backup types, see the Backup Types section in the Veeam Agent for Microsoft Windows User Guide.

-Limitations for backups created with Veeam Agent for Linux
+Limitations for Backups Created with Veeam Agent for Linux

 For backups created with Veeam Agent for Linux, SureBackup has the following limitations:

-- If you want Veeam Backup & Replication to connect the recovered VM to the virtual network, the protected computer must run one of the following OSes:
+- If you want Veeam Backup & Replication to connect the recovered VM to the virtual network, one of the following configuration utilities must be installed on the protected computer:

 - Netplan